 Jul 20, 2018.
 4.20am, we departed from our hotel to start our working day, then back to the hotel at 9pm, not something abnormal for a filming crew.
-When we left the hotel, one person in our team said: “Today it’s not the rooster woke up us, but we woke up the rooster”.
+When we left the hotel, our producer said: “Today it’s not the rooster woke up us, but we woke up the rooster”.

 It was both an interesting and unexpected day.
 The most significant experience was the tractor ride.